Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Experiments

 Figure~\ref{fig:maw_scores_by_prediction_horizon} shows the mAW scores of all probabilistic methods, which indicate the level of predicted uncertainty.
 As expected, the predicted uncertainty also generally increases with the prediction horizon, since longer-horizon predictions are more challenging.
 Notably, compared to the Normal variants, the GMM variants consistently have considerably lower mAW scores, indicating that the predictions are more informative with narrower confidence intervals.

 Figure~\ref{fig:data_coverage_by_ci_level} shows the calibration curves, i.e., the actual data coverage at different confidence levels.
 The difference between the curves and the diagonal line indicates the calibration quality, and is quantified by the mCCE metric in Equation~\ref{equ: mcce}.
 The calibration curve provides more details than the overall mCCE metric.
 In the ideal case, the actual data coverage should be perfectly aligned with the confidence levels.
 Any point above the ideal coverage line is under-confident, because the intervals cover more data than expected.
 On the contrary, any point below the ideal line is over-confident.
 Comparing across three datasets, complex backbone models generally have lower data coverage than simpler models.
 For example, STAEformer-based GMM and Normal variants have lower data coverage than corresponding STID-based variants on all three datasets.
-Meanwhile, GMM variants generally have lower data coverage than Normal variants at the same confidence levels, indicating that the GMM confidence intervals are more selective.
+Meanwhile, GMM variants generally have lower data coverage than Normal variants of the same backbone architecture, indicating that the GMM confidence intervals have a more selective behavior.

-On METR-LA and SimBarcaSpd, the GMM variants of all models are notably closer to the ideal calibration than Normal variants, which is also indicated by the mCCE metric in Table~\ref{tab:probabilistic_performance_metrics}.
-However, on PEMS-Bay, the Normal variants generally have better calibration than GMM variants.
-This difference suggests that the underlying traffic in PEMS-Bay is closer to a single-mode Gaussian distribution, while METR-LA and SimBarcaSpd have more complex multi-modal distributions that can be better captured by GMMs.
-Such an observation is consistent with the deterministic performance in Table~\ref{tab:deterministic_performance_metrics}, where the percentage error (MAPE) on PEMS-Bay is around 4\%, meaning that the traffic speed in this region stays within a predictable range.
-In contrast, all methods have significantly higher MAPE on METR-LA (around 9\%) and SimBarcaSpd (around 24\%), indicating more volatile traffic conditions.
+Across the three evaluated datasets, the GMM variants of nearly all models are equal to or closer to the ideal calibration than Normal variants, which is also indicated by the mCCE metric in Table~\ref{tab:probabilistic_performance_metrics}.
+Besides, most models tend to be consistently over-confident or consistently under-confident, i.e., the calibration curves of most models often lie on one side of the ideal line with few observed intersections.
+For example, STID (Norm) is under-confident at all confidence levels for all three datasets, whereas LGC (GMM) is always over-confident.

 Figure~\ref{fig:rmse_scores_by_prediction_horizon} shows the RMSE of all methods at all prediction horizons, which increases with the prediction horizon as expected.
 Still, the shape of the curves in SimBarcaSpd differs from the other two datasets, where RMSE increases more rapidly at the last few horizons.
 Unlike the highway traffic in METR-LA and PEMS-Bay, SimBarcaSpd comes from an urban scenario with dense connections between road segments, and predicting longer horizons therefore becomes increasingly challenging due to complex interactions.